Departments & Degrees

 Mathematics and physics train students in analytical thinking, critical thinking, modeling and quantitative skills sought by a wide range of employers.
 Graduates are employed in a variety of careers including: business, engineering, finance, government service, research and teaching; while also being prepared to deal with important societal issues.

-The Department of Mathematical Sciences offers bachelor's degrees in Mathematics and Physics.
+The Mathematical Sciences Department offers bachelor's degrees in Mathematics and Physics.
 Students can obtain certification to teach mathematics or the physical sciences by completing the professional sequence.
 Minors in mathematics and physics are also available.
 Graduate programs in mathematics and statistics lead to a Master's degree in Mathematics with one of four different concentrations (Mathematics Education, Pure and Applied Mathematics, Statistics, and Computer Science) and the Master's degree in Statistics.
 The Department hosts one of two PhD programs in the College, the culmination of a long history of national leadership in mathematics education.
 The department's faculty are active in research and professional activities, and research opportunities and mentorship are available for all students.

 Marine Biology and Coastal Sciences